aabhasp6UCL/aabhasp6UCL/README.md

-# Hi, I'm Aabhas 👋

-🎓 **MEng Mathematical Computation @ UCL**
-📍 London, UK
-💻 Interested in **Quantitative Finance · Algorithms · Mathematical Modelling · Software Engineering**

-I'm a second-year Mathematical Computation student at UCL with an interest in applying mathematics, statistics, and computer science to problems in quantitative finance and trading.
+Hi, I'm Aabhas, a second-year Mathematical Computation student at UCL interested in the intersection of quantitative research and ML.
+I enjoy applying statistical and computational techniques to complex datasets to uncover patterns, generate insights, and develop systematic approaches to financial problems.

 ### 🚀 What I'm working on